What Will A Meditation Retreat Be Like?

 What is Dana, and how much should I give?

-Dana is a Pali word that means “generosity,” or “giving.”
+Dana is a Pali word that means “generosity” or “giving.”
 Dana is given at the end of the retreat and goes to the teacher for his or her teachings.
 The retreat prices do not include payment to the teacher.
-The idea is that you give to the teachings as you can much as you can afford in a way that’s sustainable for you and for the teachings.
-While teaching for free would be wonderful, a teacher who teaches for free does not teach very often.
-Think about Dana as “paying it forward” so that more retreats and teaching can happen in the future.
+The idea is that you give as generously as possible in a way that’s also sustainable for you and the teachings.
+You can also consider Dana as “paying it forward.”
+The retreats are given at cost, and the way they continue to happen for others is by the Dana that’s given after.

 But seriously, how much should I give?
 Can you give me a ballpark number?

 As frustrating as this reply is, it’s totally up to you.
-Consider what value the teachings have for you, what’s possible for you, and follow your heart!
+Feel into what’s generous and possible for you, and follow your heart!

 What should I bring?

-Often times retreats take place in naturals settings, so be prepared for nature.
+Often, retreats take place in natural settings, so be prepared for nature.
 Sunscreen, flashlights, rain gear, protective footwear, bug repellent, and hats are recommended.
 It can be nice to come prepared for both cold and warm weather.

 What’s the food like?

-Often times retreat diets are vegetarian, but dietary options vary based on the retreat center.
+Retreat diets with Upali are vegetarian, but dietary options vary based on the retreat center.
 If you have a dietary restriction, please say so in your registration.
 Most of the time, your dietary needs can be accommodated.
-There are 3 meals a day at Upali’s retreats, and often snacks & tea/coffee are available between meals.
+There are three meals a day at Upali’s retreats, and often, snacks & tea/coffee are available between meals.

 What about booze or other “mood-altering substances?”

-Traditionally during retreats, participants adhere to the 5 precepts which include refraining from:
+Traditionally, during retreats, participants adhere to the five precepts which include refraining from:

 - Wrong speech (saying anything with harmful intentions)